mlochbaum/Singeli/README.md

 The `local` keyword restricts the scope of compile-time value and operator definitions.
 It doesn't do anything at runtime: all the functions and so on are still placed together in one big output file.

+A file can only included once per scope; inclusions after the first will be ignored.

 For larger sets of definitions, `local` also allows a block syntax.
 The contents of the block behave like a separate file included with `local include`, and more `local` statements are allowed inside—they'll apply inside the block but not to the rest of the file.

     local {